 Developing collaboration skills is a vital part of personal and professional development.
 Most of us can’t work in complete isolation, and that’s where collaboration skills come in.
-We’re here today to show you how developing collaboration skills doesn’t have to be difficult.
+We’re here today to show you how developing collaboration skills doesn’t have to be difficult (especially with the use of a project management tool and a time tracker).
 Let’s jump in and get started!

 The Importance of Collaboration Skills

 If you think of your company as a machine, training yourself and your employees and colleagues to be better collaborators is like making sure that the machine is well-oiled.
 Without effective communication and collaboration skills, mistakes can be made, projects can be delayed or driven over budget, and your company simply can’t operate as efficiently as it otherwise might do.

 Collaboration skills are also increasingly important in our diverse and global working environment.
 You’ll often find yourself working with people of different backgrounds, and if you don’t have the right skills and training, you can find that things are being lost in translation or that you’re inadvertently causing offense.